 Products made from blood plasma

-Plasma is the liquid component of blood.
-Red cells, white cells and platelets are suspended in this liquid.
+Your blood is made up of 55 per cent plasma – the straw-coloured liquid that carries your red cells, white cells and platelets.
 Plasma also contains antibodies and other important proteins.
 Plasma is processed to make a number of different products including:

 - Biostate (Factor VIII Concentrate) – used to treat haemophilia A and other bleeding disorders